11 Best Things to Do in Panama City and Around

 THE PANAMA CANAL

 Without any doubts, the Panama Canal is one of the most visited places not only in Panama City but in the country overall, and it’s a must-include in your Panama travel itinerary.

 Even when you are not a fan of technical attractions, it is almost essential to see one of the greatest accomplishments in Panama's history, the canal which connects the Atlantic Ocean and the Pacific Ocean.
 Without realizing it, we all profit from it as most of the goods sent via sea around the world most likely undertakes this passageway.

-It is easy to visit Miraflores Visitor Center - you can take either taxi or a bus from Albrook Station from platform D which goes approximately every 20 minutes and cost $0.25, you must have the plastic card with credit.
+It is easy to visit Panama Canal and Miraflores Visitor Center - you can take either taxi or a bus from Albrook Station from platform D which goes approximately every 20 minutes and cost $0.25, you must have the plastic card with credit.

 We felt that the entrance fee to see the Panama Canal is a bit overpriced and the cost is higher every year.
 In March 2019, the entrance fee for foreigners was $20, and it includes the entry to the museum, cinema (where you can watch the history of the Panama Canal), and you can, of course, go to the viewing platform.
 The Canal is not very interesting without seeing the big ships pass - your best bet to see boats are between 9 AM - 12 PM and from 3 PM to 5 PM.